 During ELIP you will have a tent platform in a designated camping area along with the rest of your classmates.
 You will need to provide your own tent and all appropriate camping gear.
 Stoves, campfires, and recreational vehicles are not allowed on campus.
 Gender-specific bathhouses with showers are located nearby your tentsite.

-Indoor accommodations are available for an additional fee (see regular housing package prices for 26 nights in the "Stay With Us" dropdown menu above).
-There are a few discounted shared rooms available to ELIP participants -- we recommend early requests for these.
+Indoor accommodations can be purchased for an additional fee (see housing options here, and inquire about rates for 26 nights).
+A few discounted shared rooms may be available to ELIP participants -- we recommend early requests for these.
 Contact Moira at 845.256.8144, ext.
 388 or email Moirad@eomega.org to learn more.

 For one month you get to enjoy three, mostly vegetarian meals prepared for you every day.
 Join other participants and staff in our communal dining hall and enjoy the bounty of the Hudson Valley.
 Omega staff prepares all meals using local and organic ingredients as often as possible.
 Much of our food is supplied by farmers right here in the Hudson Valley.
 Learn more about dining at Omega.